Dchedos/responsive-real-estate-landing-page/README.md

 * [Contributing](#contributing)
 * [Author](#author)
 * [License](#license)

+## Project Inspiration
+The inspiration for this project came from my passion for both the real estate industry and web development.
+I wanted to create a visually appealing and user-friendly landing page that showcases properties in an interactive and responsive manner.

+By blending my interests, I aimed to create a valuable and practical project for potential users and demonstrate my skills as a web developer.
+You can see more of my story on my [blog post]().

 ## Features
 * Responsive Design: The landing page is designed to be responsive, adapting to different screen sizes and devices.
 It provides a seamless experience across [desktop](https://github.com/Dchedos/responsive-real-estate-landing-page/blob/main/assets/desktop.png), [tablet](https://github.com/Dchedos/responsive-real-estate-landing-page/blob/main/assets/tablet.png), and [mobile](https://github.com/Dchedos/responsive-real-estate-landing-page/blob/main/assets/mobile.png) platforms.